Many first-time snowboarders start out by renting their board. Wise move!

 1. Our Snowboard Price Tool

-If you already know the exact snowboard you’re looking for, our snowboard price tool will search over 50 USA stores to find the best price.
-Give it a go!
+If you already know the exact snowboard you’re looking for, our snowboard price tool can search over 50 USA stores to find the best price.
+Give it a go.

 As we’ve already discussed, Geartrade is a winter sports reselling site.
-They’re a bit like eBay in that they enable people to sell on their old gear.
+They’re a bit like eBay – they help people to sell on their old gear.
 It can be hit and miss but there are certainly some bargains from time to time!

 3. Selected Retailers